mtumilowicz/scala-zio-stm-workshop/README.txt

         * example
             * learning which variables had write conflicts
             * identify how often each transaction retries and why they retry would make it easier to tune applications when necessary
-    * when multiple threads are
-      blocked in STM transactions that depend on a particular TVar, and the TVar is modified by another thread, it is not enough to just wake up one of the blocked transactions— the runtime must wake them all
+    * when multiple threads are waiting in transactions that depend on a particular TVar, and the TVar is modified by another thread, it is not enough to just wake up one of the blocked transactions— the runtime must wake them all
       * A transaction can block on an arbitrary condition, so the runtime doesn’t know whether